-Loop A thoroughfare that returns to the same originating road (the suffix Circle may also be used in this situation).
+Loop A thoroughfare that returns to the same originating road (the suffix Circle may also be used in this situation). and may also be

-Road A secondary thoroughfare that is accessible from both its origin and terminus.
+A secondary thoroughfare that is accessible from both its origin and terminus.
 The suffix road is predominantly used for public county and state roads.

-Street A major thoroughfare accessible from both its origin and terminus.
+A major thoroughfare accessible from both its origin and terminus.
 The suffix street is predominantly used within city/village limits.

-H. Post-Directionals
+H. POST-DIRECTIONALS